 Table 1.
-Impacts of COVID-19 on Families with Older Adults Residing on Remote Islands(continue to page 8)
+Impacts of COVID-19 on Families with Older Adults Residing on Remote Islands (continue to page 8)

-System Impact Category Int Ρ Reinforced normative consciousness of outward appearances possessed by family members Enhanced awareness of infection prevention among family members based on information from family members who are medical welfare workers Differences in awareness of the sense of crisis about infection among generations Family members' psychological stabilization through information gathering by family members Promoted family control by family members having leadership Enhanced family members' awareness of infection prevention arising from changes in the routines of funerals N • Decrease in family members' sense of urgency due to accustoming to the situation with no infected people in proximity Fsu Р Strong family bonds evoked by restrictions on the return of off-island family members Enhanced awareness of infection prevention among families based on infection news about celebrities Maintenance and enhancement of the family belief that health comes first
+System Impact Category Int Р Reinforced normative consciousness of outward appearances possessed by family members Enhanced awareness of infection prevention among family members based on information from family members who are medical welfare workers Differences in a contract of the contract of critical based infection are not contract.
+Differences in awareness of the sense of crisis about infection among generations Family members' psychological stabilization through information gathering by family members Promoted family control by family members having leadership • Enhanced family members' awareness of infection prevention arising from changes in the routines of funerals N Decrease in family members' sense of urgency due to accustoming to the situation with no infected people in proximity Fsu Р Strong family bonds evoked by restrictions on the return of off-island family members Enhanced awareness of infection prevention among families based on infection news about celebrities Maintenance and enhancement of the family belief that health comes first Placing high importance of families residing on the same island